How to Use Marketing Automation to Drive Business B

 The Fine Print

-• Be original.
-When you send us an article, you are promising it is your original work.
+• When you send us an article, you are promising it is your original work.

 • If you quote someone, refer to, comment on, or endorse another’s ideas or work, credit it and give full attribution to sources.

-• When you send an article, you agree to be edited to fit our style.
+• When you send an article, you agree to be edited by professional editors to conform to our style.

-• Give us credit for republishing and reprints — see our ownership and reprint permission information below.
+• Please give us credit when reposting — see our ownership and reprint permission information below.

-Attorney at Work is not responsible for unsolicited email, articles, artwork, graphics, infographics or manuscripts.
+Attorney at Work is not responsible for unsolicited emails, articles, artwork, graphics, infographics or manuscripts.

 Ownership and Reprint Permission

-We also keep the right to reuse the work, for example, in compilations or guides.
+We keep the right to reuse and update the work, for example, in compilations or guides.

 *The Attorney at Work website and Daily Dispatches are the property of Attorney at Work.
 Dispatches, articles, and other content on the Attorney at Work website may not be reproduced, in any form, without permission from the publisher.